 Drexel offers special incentives for our undergraduate alumni.
 Complete your JD degree at Drexel and we will support your choice with the Drexel Alumni Scholarship.
 The program provides you with a $1,000 grant each year of full-time study.

 We are committed to enrolling the highest caliber of students to our law school.
 To recruit competitive law students, we have dedicated significant financial resources to the law school's merit based scholarship program.

 Among the school's merit-based scholarships are scholarships for individuals who have served in the Peace Corps or Teach for America.

 The school's most prestigious merit scholarship, the Rising Advocate Scholarship, recognizes outstanding undergraduate academic achievement.
 The scholarship allows a student to retain his or her award regardless of a change in GPA from year to year as long as the student remains in good academic standing.

 Students are considered for a merit scholarship when they submit an application for admission; there is not a separate application.
 A recipient will be notified of the award at the time of his or her offer of admission.

 Scholarship awards are based on the strength of a student’s academic success and aptitude.
-The Rising Advocate Scholarship and the Global JD Scholarships require students to maintain full-time status (at least 9 credits) and to remain in good academic standing with a minimum cumulative GPA of 2.20.
-Students receiving other merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.
+The Rising Advocate Scholarship and the scholarships awarded to Global Access JD students require students to maintain full-time status (at least 9 credits) and to remain in good academic standing with a minimum cumulative GPA of 2.20.
+JD students receiving other merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.